 Professor: George Barganier

-Graduation Requirement: This class will fulfill a Social Science Colloquium and a US: Difference, Inequality, Agency (US) area of inquiry requirement.
-If the student has already taken a Social Science Colloquium, this class will fulfill both of the following requirements: an Elective Colloquium and a US area of inquiry.
+Graduation Requirement: This class will fulfill an Arts and Letters Colloquium and the HC 444H: US: Difference, Inequality, and Agency (US) cultural literacy requirement.
+If a student already has completed an Arts and Letters Colloquium, this course will fulfill both of the following requirements: an Elective Colloquium and the US: Difference, Inequality, and Agency (US) cultural literacy requirement.